 1 dead after fire breaks out in Bukit Panjang flat

-The victim was pronounced dead at the scene by a paramedic, said SCDF, adding that they evacuated 10 residents with the help of officers from the Singapore Police Force.
+The victim was pronounced dead at the scene by a paramedic, said SCDF, adding that it evacuated 10 residents with the help of officers from the Singapore Police Force.

 The cause of the fire is under investigation.